 For Subject Inventions disclosed to DOE under an award, ARPA-E will reimburse the Prime Recipient - in addition to allowable costs associated with Subject Invention disclosures - up to \$30,000 of expenditures for filing and prosecution of United States patent applications, including international applications ("PCT application") submitted to the USPTO.

-The Prime Recipient may request a waiver of the \$30,000 cap which is subject to approval by the ARPA-E Program Director and Contracting Officer.
+The Prime Recipient may request a waiver of the \$30,000 cap.
+Because all patent costs are considered to be Technology Transfer & Outreach (TT&O) costs (see Section IV.G.8 of the FOA below), the waiver request is subject to approval by the ARPA-E Program Director and Contracting Officer.

-4. CONSTRUCTION
+4. Construction